-The new logo features the same primary icon – a red “R” partially made up of a rocket, blasting off through a circle that could be construed as a basketball rim.
+The new logo features the same primary icon – a red “R” partially composed of a rocket, blasting off through a circle that could be interpreted as a basketball rim.

 The rest of the logo is brand new.